alex-temple/discord-server-bot/README.md

 `!servers` - Returns a list of servers and their IDs as defined in config.json

-`!status [server]` - Queries the specified server and displays the response data in a rich embed object.
+`!query [server]` - Queries the specified server and displays the response data in a rich embed object.
 Server ID can be found through `!servers` command.

 ## Status Channels